mattiadr/SDP-Astar/doc/DOCUMENTATION.md

 The parallelism is obtained using `std::thread`, the C++ standard library implementation of threads.
 Thread synchronization is managed with multiple primitives:

-- `std:barrier` is used in both versions to check for the termination condition
+- `std::barrier` is used in both versions to check for the termination condition
-- `std:mutex` is used to protect resources in the shared memory version
+- `std::mutex` is used to protect resources in the shared memory version
-- `std:counting_semaphore` is used for path reconstruction in the message passing version
+- `std::counting_semaphore` is used for path reconstruction in the message passing version

 In the message passing version, message queues are implemented using boost lock-free queues.
 Each thread explores its own nodes and adds work to the message queues of the other threads.
 The threads are synchronized every time they have no